Where to Start?? First-Year Seminars and Other Good Courses for First-Year Students

 Once you know how to read the course descriptions in the Wellesley catalog, you still have to think about which courses will be right for you.
 It’s helpful to have in mind some principles for choosing courses that will be appropriate starting points for your college academic experiences.
 Here are three general principles to get you started (you should also look at ideas for negotiating requirements and for getting started in math and science, writing, and language):

 Introductory lecture courses are not the only starting points for Wellesley first-year students.
 Wellesley hosts a strong and diverse First-Year Seminar program, which all first-year students should consider as part of their schedule in their initial year.
 These courses feature small-group instruction in a setting that allows for students to be introduced to some of the basics in a given field and also to sample what more advanced work would be like, all under the direction of a faculty member working closely with the students.
 Whatever the specific topic, there's an emphasis on active, collaborative, and creative learning.
 These courses can be great ways to experiment with an area of study that is new to you, or to pursue an interest you already have.
+Check out a series of short videos about the specific course offerings for the coming year here.

 Choose Courses, not Majors